robert5974/LiquidEqualizerWidget/README.md

 # LiquidEqualizerWidget
 Modern 10-band equalizer for C++/Qt

+All credit to ThePBone for this creation.
-Check my other Qt widgets/add-ons out: <https://timschneeberger.me/qt>
+Checkout his other Qt widgets/add-ons: <https://timschneeberger.me/qt>

 ## Documentation